I always recommend to brands that they should move from a last click tracking mentality to one that ascertains value across the sales funnel.

 Multi Click Model Examples

-Whilst the below multi click examples do not give you every possible modle available (e.g. longer than a 30 days cookie, view through conversions included, different weighting to the media sources, etc) they do at least highlight some possible ways of managing your sales funnel more intelligently.
+Whilst the below multi click examples do not give you every possible model available (e.g. longer than a 30 days cookie, view through conversions included, different weighting to the media sources, time decay, etc) they do at least highlight some possible ways of managing your sales funnel more intelligently.

 Even weighting across all visits